 Graduate schools place a high value on research experience when evaluating their applicants.
-For this reason, in addition to the required research credit, physics majors are encouraged to perform as much research on- and off-campus as possible.
+Therefore physics majors should perform as much research on- and off-campus as possible.
 It is best to begin your research during your sophomore year and continue your project during your junior and senior years.
 Some students have done research as early as the spring semester of their freshman year.
-Preengineers are also welcome to participate in research.
+Pre-engineers are also welcome to participate in research.